 Considering moving to the tar heel state?
+Charlotte is one of the best places to live in North Carolina.
 Let’s explore why Charlotte, the biggest city in North Carolina, is a great town to live in.
 Charlotte is one of the fastest-growing cities in the United States with approximately 2 million people calling the Charlotte metro area home.
 A recent study says the cost of living in Charlotte is affordable; a fact confirmed by a separate Harvard study ranking it among the top five most affordable cities to live in the US.
 The median household income in Charlotte is $62,817.

 Half of Charlotte’s population is white with a rapidly growing minority population composed of a blend of African-American, Latino and Asian residents.
 Charlotte is ranked 18th in the “Diversity Index,” just behind New York.